1DanielSC/LeetCode/README.md

 # LeetCode-Problems

-This repository was designed for uploading my LeetCode solutions.
+This repository is designed to upload my LeetCode solutions.

-Moreover, I'll add the complexity of each solution sooner or later, along with the explanation for each problem that I have resolved so far.
+On top of that, I'll add the complexity along with the explanation for each problem I have solved so far.